How To Make Self-Care A Priority When Filing For Divorce

 Going to counseling, either as a couple or by yourself, is a great way to take care of your mental well-being during a divorce.

 You might be thinking, "Why on earth would I go to counseling with someone who I'm divorcing?"
 At this point, you've already called it quits, so what's the point, right?
 In many cases, this might be true if you have nothing left to say to each other.
 However, in many cases, couples getting divorced might still have feelings for each other, things left unsaid, or things to work out.
-There might be kids involved, in which case going to therapy can help couples work through their problems so they can effectively co-parent.
+There might be kids and child custody involved, in which case going to therapy can help couples work through their problems so they can effectively co-parent.

 Rawpixel